 The product quantity (yield) is optimised assuming that the product quality will not change, which will be demonstrated later.
 The selected set-points for the different process steps is confirmed with product testing in animals.

-As pre-clinical testing of immunogenicity or efficacy continues in stage B, safety characteristics should be documented to add to the safety profile of the candidate.
+As pre-clinical testing of immunogenicity or efficacy continues in Stage B, safety characteristics should be documented to add to the safety profile of the candidate.
 Additional studies may be conducted to confirm and expand the safety data package for specific product targets or functions.
 Examples might include an evaluation of the tolerability to different doses of the vaccine or tests to investigate shedding of live viruses or bacteria.
 Safety should be confirmed if there are any changes to/ optimisation of the vaccine candidate (for example, removing the resistance marker from an attenuated strain of Mtb.)

 Immunogenicity studies in Stage B should demonstrate that the candidate is immunogenic in the animal model chosen to confirm protection with the aim to link or correlate specific immune responses to protection.
-A more detailed characterisation of the immune response should be therefore be performed, for example identifying specific T-cell subsets or cytokine secretion profiles and, as with stage A the types of immune response should support the proposed mechanism of action of the candidate.
-The immune response profile identified in stages A and B should also be used to assist the design of studies in the NHP (or other advanced) model in Stage C. This would include informing the optimal immunisation protocol (e.g. the timing of prime and boost vaccinations) and to identify the most appropriate assays and samples to be taken.
-Immunogenicity studies in stage B might also include dose-finding in the context of live-attenuated mycobacteria in order to demonstrate that a relevant immune response is achieved with doses of vaccine that are safe and feasible (for example, for manufacture).
-The immunogenicity data generated in stage B would be used as part of the data package to select between the candidates chosen to advance to stage C.
+A more detailed characterisation of the immune response should therefore be performed, for example identifying specific T-cell subsets or cytokine secretion profiles and, as with Stage A the types of immune response should support the proposed mechanism of action of the candidate.
+The immune response profile identified in Stages A and B should also be used to assist the design of studies in the NHP (or other advanced) model in Stage C. This would include informing the optimal immunisation protocol (e.g. the timing of prime and boost vaccinations) and to identify the most appropriate assays and samples to be taken.
+Immunogenicity studies in Stage B might also include dose-finding in the context of live-attenuated mycobacteria in order to demonstrate that a relevant immune response is achieved with doses of vaccine that are safe and feasible (for example, for manufacture).
+The immunogenicity data generated in Stage B would be used as part of the data package to select between the candidates chosen to advance to Stage C.

 At Stage B, the emphasis is on confirming the protective efficacy of the candidate.
 Confirmation should be shown in a second animal model to demonstrate that the effect is biologically robust.
 This second model might be a guinea pig model or a mouse model which is more stringent e.g. involves a more virulent M. tuberculosis challenge, or uses a mouse strain which is more susceptible to disease.
 However, if this is not feasible for the candidate (for example, if a virus is known to be permissive in only one of the standardised animal models available), then independent verification of protection in the same animal model in another laboratory is acceptable.
 Regardless, it is imperative that the data are robust and that the protective effect can be reproduced.
 Studies aimed at elucidating the mechanism of action should be considered (e.g., T-cell depletion or passive antibody transfer).
-Head-to-head evaluation of vaccine candidates in independent laboratories is available via TBVI (TBVI services - standard mouse and guinea pig primary infection models, post-exposure vaccination models in mice and guinea pigs, mouse models involving challenge with clinical strains and NIH (NIAID/NIH pre clinical models - standard mouse and guinea pig models, therapeutic vaccination mouse models), where standardised and well-characterised models and study designs are employed to ensure that comparison of data is feasible and head-to-head testing is encouraged.
+Head-to-head evaluation of vaccine candidates in independent laboratories is available via TBVI (TBVI services - standard mouse and guinea pig primary infection models, post-exposure vaccination models in mice and guinea pigs, mouse models involving challenge with clinical strains and NIH (NIAID/NIH pre-clinical models - standard mouse and guinea pig models, therapeutic vaccination mouse models).
+These services provide standardised and well-characterised models and study designs to ensure that comparison of data is feasible and head-to-head testing is encouraged.
 Immunogenicity and efficacy studies conducted in Stages A and B should be used to support the design and execution of experiments in the advanced model(s) in Stage C, including the identification of a primary endpoint upon which Stage C studies will be powered.

 At this stage, a first draft of the clinical development plan (CDP) to generate safety and efficacy data supporting the TPP of the investigational TB vaccine should be prepared.
 For more information on CDP refer to the introduction of function ‘clinical development and operations’